gradle/gradle/subprojects/docs/src/docs/release/notes.md

 [The Gradle Native project continues](https://github.com/gradle/gradle-native/blob/master/docs/RELEASE-NOTES.md#changes-included-in-gradle-49) to improve and evolve the native ecosystem support for Gradle.

+### Faster clean checkout builds

+Gradle now stores more state in the Gradle user home instead of the project directory.
+Clean checkout builds on CI should now be faster as long as the user home is preserved.

+### Support for projects with auxiliary publications

+Projects which add additional publications with the maven-publish or ivy-publish plugins (e.g. publishing test fixtures along with the main code) can now be depended on by other projects in the same build.
+This was a common blocker for users adopting those plugins.

+### Java and Groovy compiler no longer leak file descriptors

+The Java and Groovy compilers both used to leak file descriptors when run in-process (which is the default).
+This could lead to "cannot delete file" exceptions on Windows and "too many open file descriptors" on Unix.
+These leaks have been fixed.
+If you had switched to forking mode because of this problem, it is now safe to switch back to in-process compilation.

 <!--
 IMPORTANT: if this is a patch release, ensure that a prominent link is included in the foreword to all releases of the same minor stream.
 Add-->